MicrosoftDocs/bi-shared-docs/docs/analysis-services/what-s-new-in-sql-server-analysis-services.md

 #### HTTP access changes

 Starting with SQL Server Analysis Services 2025, HTTP connections through msmdpump.dll will be disabled by default.
+All connections through msmdpump.dll must be made through a secure channel like HTTPS.
 For more details, see [Configure HTTP Access](/analysis-services/instances/configure-http-access-to-analysis-services-on-iis-8-0?view=sql-analysis-services-2025).

 ### Known Issues